-Our recent announcement about the integration of RELAY in one SDK inspired a host of new guides to demonstrate the power and flexibility of RELAY.
-All of our demos are built using SignalWire’s RELAY SDKs.
-Let’s look at some of the resources in our most popular namespaces.
+Our latest integration of RELAY into a single SDK has sparked a wave of new guides that showcase the impressive capabilities and versatility of RELAY.
+All of our demonstrations utilize SignalWire's RELAY SDKs.
+Let's explore some of the valuable resources found within our highly sought-after namespaces.

 Voice is all about phone calls, whether that be a one-to-one connection between VOIP numbers, a SIP connection, or a complex IVR call center.
 If you aren’t already a pro at these telecom terms, our article “What is SIP?” is a great place to start.
 If you are a telecom veteran, you can try RELAY with the simplest use cases: